-- not to separate non-lease components from lease components, and instead account for each lease component and any associated non-lease components as a single lease component. - relying on previous assessments on whether leases are onerous as an alternative to performing an impairment review there were no onerous contracts as at 1 April 2019 - excluding initial direct costs for the measurement of the right-of-use asset at the date of initial application, and - using hindsight in determining the lease term where the contract contains options to extend or terminate the lease.
+- not to separate non-lease components from lease components, and instead account for each lease component and any associated non-lease components as a single lease component. - using hindsight in determining the lease term where the contract contains options to extend or terminate the lease.

-M. Financial Instruments
+N. Financial Instruments